Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/practical-assignment.md

 - **Assigned**: At the end of an in-person classroom session for a specific team
 - **Due**: At the start of the remote practical session one week after it was assigned

-Building on material in the textbooks and the content covered during that day's in-person classroom session, practical assignments have the following goals:
+Building on material in the textbook and the content covered during that day's in-person classroom session, practical assignments have the following goals:

-- Help a learner to demonstrate that you can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbooks.
+- Help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook.

-- Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.
+- Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.

 - Equip a learner to solve new problems in the field of web development by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques,